sakhrNab/aiwaverider/backend/TEST-README.md

 These tests use a direct mocking approach similar to the Posts, Profile, and Auth Controllers for consistent test results.

+### Wishlist Controller Tests

+The Wishlist Controller tests verify:
+- Getting public wishlists
+- Managing user wishlists (create, update, delete)
+- Retrieving wishlist details with items
+- Adding/removing agents from wishlists
+- Checking if an agent is in a user's wishlist

+These tests use the direct controller mocking approach and cover both authorized and unauthorized access scenarios.

+### User Controller Tests

+The User Controller tests verify:
+- User listing with pagination, filtering, and search
+- Getting user details by ID
+- Creating new users with validation for unique emails and usernames
+- Updating user information
+- Deleting users with special handling for admin users

+The tests include validation scenarios like preventing duplicate usernames, checking email uniqueness, and ensuring at least one admin user remains in the system.

 ## Test Implementation Approaches

 The project uses different testing approaches based on the complexity of the controller: